bstopp/puppet-aem/README.md

 Optional.
 Sets the *DispatcherUseProcessedURL* value for the dispatcher configuration.
 Valid options: `0`, `1`, `off` or `on`.
 Default: `off`.

 ##### `user`
 Optional.
-Sets the user for for file ownership.
+Sets the user for file ownership.
 Valid options: any valid user.
 Default: `root`.

 ### Public Defines